-In this paper, we consider the problem of computing the connected components of the complement of a given graph.
-We describe a simple sequential algorithm for this problem, which for a graph on n vertices and m edges runs in O(n + m) time and is therefore optimal.
-The algorithm works on the input graph, and not on its complement, thus avoiding a potential $\Theta(n^2)$ time complexity.
-Moreover, unlike previous linear coconnectivity algorithms, this algorithm admits efficient parallelization, leading to an optimal $O(\log n)$ -time and $O((n+m)/\log n)$ -processor algorithm on the EREW PRAM model of computation.
-Additionally, it is worth noting that, for the related problem of computing the connected components of a graph, no optimal deterministic parallel algorithm is currently available.
+Abstract.
+In this paper we consider the problem of computing the connected components of the complement of a given graph.
+We describe a simple sequential algorithm for this problem, which works on the input graph and not on its complement, and which for a graph on n vertices and m edges runs in optimal O(n+m) time.
+Moreover, unlike previous linear co-connectivity algorithms, this algorithm admits efficient parallelization, leading to an optimal $O(\log n)$ -time and $O((n+m)/\log n)$ -processor algorithm on the EREW PRAM model of computation.
+It is worth noting that, for the related problem of computing the connected components of a graph, no optimal deterministic parallel algorithm is currently available.
 The co-connectivity algorithms find applications in a number of problems.
 In fact, we also include a parallel recognition algorithm for weakly triangulated graphs, which takes advantage of the parallel co-connectivity algorithm and achieves an $O(\log^2 n)$ time complexity using $O((n + m^2)/\log n)$ processors on the EREW PRAM model of computation.